Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 - Add a Device Lifecycle Events route.
 Use the endpoint created in the previous step.
 You can limit the device lifecycle events to only send the delete events by adding the routing query `opType='deleteDeviceIdentity'`.
     ![Add a route](media/lifecycle-route.png)

-Once you gone through these steps everything is set to retire devices end-to-end.
+Once you've gone through these steps everything is set to retire devices end-to-end.

 ### Validate